ImgBotApp/InternetNL/probes/no-javascript-connection_en.md

-Unfortuntely this test cannot run without JavaScript.
-If you still would like to exectute the test, please enable JavaScript in your browser.
+JavaScript inactive.
+Please enable JavaScript in order to execute the test.